What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 - Check how you need to implement REACH for your product in the ‘Identify Your Obligations’ section on the website of the European Chemicals Agency.
 This site gives a practical step-by-step guide.

-- In case of new ingredients, a European importer or a sole representative is responsible for registering new ingredients.
-Suppliers of natural ingredients from developing countries should look to join a consortium, which could help with reducing costs.
+- A European importer or a sole representative is responsible for registering new ingredients.
+Suppliers of natural ingredients from developing countries should try to join a consortium as it may help reduce costs.

-- No company is exempt from the requirements for chemical safety, but there could be exemptions from REACH and CLP if other legislation applies.
+- No company is exempt from the requirements for chemical safety.
+However, there could be exemptions from REACH and CLP if other legislation applies.
 Check exemptions on the website of the European Chemicals Agency.

 Labelling and packaging

 The Classification, Labelling and Packaging (CLP) Regulation (CE) 1272/2008 aligns previous EU legislation with the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
-It is expected to facilitate global trade and the harmonised communication of hazard information regarding chemicals and to promote regulatory efficiency.
+It is expected to promote regulatory efficiency along with facilitating the global trade of chemicals and the harmonised communication of hazard information.

 Natural ingredients have to be labelled and packaged in a way that protects workers, consumers, and the environment.
 It is up to the suppliers to decide the classification of a substance or mixture.